 Single ticket: Lets you travel from any point A to any point B within Vienna.
 The only restriction is the journey must be direct, with no break.
 You can change buses, trams and trains as you need, provided you’re taking a continuous journey to your destination.

-24/48/72-hour network card (24/48/72 Stunden Wien): The relevant time period starts from the time you first stamp the ticket.
+24/48/72-hour network card (24/48/72 Stunden Wien): The relevant time period starts from the time you first validate the ticket.
 In that period, you can go where you like, as often as you like, within the city limits.

 8-day network card (8-Tage-Karte): This ticket has 8 stripes and you stamp each one as you need (beginning with the first).
 Once stamped, it entitles you to travel anywhere in the city until 1am on the following day.
 If you stamp two strips on the same day, then two people can travel using the ticket.
 Three strips for three people etc.

 Tip: Take care using the 8-day card.
 If you inadvertently stamp the strip marked number 8 first, then this means all 8 strips are used up.
 Fold the card so that the lowest available number is facing up and at the top of the ticket before you put it into the stamping machine (see photo on the right).

 Note also that the 8-day card isn’t necessarily intended for 8 consecutive days travel.
 You stamp a stripe if and when you need it.

-The three network cards are transferable – they’re valid for the bearer and not for any one particular person.
+The network cards are transferable – they’re valid for the bearer and not for any one particular person.
 And city-wide travel means exactly that.
 The city zone (zone 1) covers just about anywhere you’re likely to go as a visitor.
-You’ll probably only enter another zone if you visit one of the surrounding towns or villages.
+You’ll probably only enter another zone if you visit one of the surrounding towns or villages (or the airport).

 Tip: If you plan on taking in plenty of sights, then a Vienna Pass or Card can pay for itself pretty quickly.
 If you’re here Monday to Monday, the weekly pass makes more sense as a travel card:

 Weekly network pass (Wochenkarte): Entitles you to city-wide travel from Monday 9am to the following Monday 9am.